Can Mesothelioma Go Into Remission?

 Does mesothelioma go into remission?

-Yes, in certain cases.
+Yes, in some cases.
 Some mesothelioma patients can reach full or partial mesothelioma remission with the help of cancer treatment.

-The goal of all mesothelioma treatment plans is to help patients reach NED (No Evidence of Disease) and prevent recurrence of cancer in the body.
+The goal of every mesothelioma treatment plan is to help patients reach NED (No Evidence of Disease) or slow the growth of cancer if possible.

 Has anyone survived mesothelioma?